-Tuition for the 2014-2015 academic year are estimated to be $41,200 with no distinction made between in-state and out-of-state residents.
+Tuition for the 2015-2016 academic year is estimated to be $41,200 with no distinction made between in-state and out-of-state residents.
 In addition, students are required to pay additional administrative fees.
 Please visit Fiscal Services to view a breakdown of the tuition and fee schedule.

 Estimated living expenses, including housing, food, transportation, books and supplies, and federal loan fees, are $23,613 for the 2013-2014 academic year.
 This estimate is based on a nine month academic calendar and is the same whether the student is living on or off campus.

 Full-time students and part-time students (U.S. Citizens and Permanent Residents only) who are taking at least six credit hours a semester are eligible for the federal loan program, which includes the Unsubsidized Stafford Loans and Graduate PLUS Loans.
 MSL students applying for financial aid should submit the FAFSA and the UC Hastings Financial Aid Supplement form by March 1st.
 For additional information, please visit Financial Aid.